Mahund/Mahund.github.io/index.md

 Welcome
 -------------------------

 My name is Michael Hund.
-I'm a Computer Science student at Pontifical Catholic University of Chile.
+I'm a Software Engineer Student at Pontifical Catholic University of Chile.

 Curriculum Vitae
 -------------------------
-You can download [here](./CV_2.pdf) my CV.
+You can download [here](./CV.pdf) my CV.

 Some courses I've taken
 -------------------------